 In this YouTube video, you can hear how to say this exchange.
 Remember that Thai is a tonal language, so listen carefully for that.
 Don’t worry too much about it though.
 You will get used to them over time and Thai people are very understanding.

-There may also be situations where you feel a normal ‘thank you’ isn’t enough.
+There may also be situations where you feel a normal ‘thank you’ isn’t enough, or maybe you are bored of that and want to say something different.
 There are ways to better get your thankfulness across.
 One way is add the word ‘maak’ at the end:

 ขอบคุณมาก – Kob khun maak!